SKENGMANE/alx-low_level_programming/0x03-debugging/README.md

-This directory is an introoduction to debugging; aimed at given an introspect into debugging.
+An introduction to debugging; aimed at giving an introspect into debugging.
 ---
 [1-main.c](https://github.com/SKENGMANE/alx-low_level_programming/blob/master/0x03-debugging/1-main.c)
 * Commented the part of the code that is causing the output to go into an infinite loop.